-For all schools where the Local Authority (LA) is the Admissions Authority (AA) for the school and any schools where the Admissions Authority (the Governing Body) has a policy to use the LA's measuring system, the route from home to school has been measured using the walking route.
+In order to be fair to all applicants, Hounslow has a standard method of measuring the home to school distance.
+For all schools where the Local Authority (LA) is the Admissions Authority (AA) for the school and any schools where the Admissions Authority (the Governing Body or Academy Trust) has a policy to use the LA's measuring system, the walking route is measured by using a geographical information system.

-It starts from a point of measurement in the "foot print "or "seed point" of the home address.
-The foot print or "seed point" is provided by Local Land and Property Gazetteer (LLPG) from information compiled by the Local Authority.
+It starts from a "seed point" which is a point of measurement in the footprint of the home address.
+The seed point is provided by the Local Land and Property Gazetteer (LLPG) from information compiled by the Local Authority or from the National Land Property Gazetteer (NLPG) for addresses outside our borough.

-From the "foot print "or "seed point "the route firstly connects to the nearest point of the digitised network namely the road on which the house is situated.
+From the seed point, the route firstly connects to the nearest node of the digitised network.
+It will always measure using the centre of the road nearest to this point even if your home address is on the corner of two roads.
 The positioning of front doors, driveways and back gates are not relevant to the route or the measurement and are not programmed to be used by the measuring system.

-The digitised network is constructed from road data supplied by Ordnance Survey called OS Mastermap Highways Network.
-OS Mastermap Highways Network has been accurately digitised to measure along the centre of road.
+The digitised network is constructed from road data supplied by Ordnance Survey called OS Mastermap Highways Network has been accurately digitised to measure along the centre of the road, the LA has no control over how OS digitise the road and footpath network.

-The network starts from a point in the property provided as the child's address and continues by the walking route to the nearest of the school gates which is used by pupils to enter the school grounds.
-Blocks of flats are treated as one address.
-In blocks of flats, priority will normally be given to the lowest flat number.
+The network starts from the seed point in the property provided as the child's address and continues by the walking route to the nearest of the school gates which is used by pupils to enter the school grounds.
+Where blocks of flats are treated as one address, priority will normally be given to the lowest flat number.
 If the distances are equal, a place will be allocated by drawing lots in the presence of an independent witness.

 The walking route is established using an algorithm within the software used by the LA.
-This software is called RouteFinder and is produced by Higher Mapping Solutions (www.highermappingsolutions.com).
-This programme integrates with the LA's database (ONE) which is supplied by Capita Children's Services (www.capita-cs.co.uk).
+This software is called Mapx and is produced by MapInfo.
+This programme integrates with the LA's database (Synergy/School Admissions Management) which is supplied by Servelec Education Ltd (www.servelec.co.uk).

-Other measuring systems may give a different measurement but the LA cannot take a measurement from another measuring system.
+Other measuring systems may give a different measurement but the Local Authority cannot take a measurement from another measuring system